cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 difficulty include hypoxia (low oxygen levels) and hypercapnia (high carbon dioxide levels), respiratory acidosis, and others.

-The current version of the %BioGears %Respiratory Model attempts to reproduce the physiological responses arising from foreign body upper airway obstruction.
+The current version of the %Respiratory Model attempts to reproduce the physiological responses arising from foreign body upper airway obstruction.
 Foreign body airway obstruction is fairly common during anesthesia.
 One example is the case reported by @cite Roy2005airwayObstruction where the oxygen